Yosvani Ramos

 Yosvani Ramos (born Yosvani Sabdiel Ramos Fontes on 23 June 1979) is a Cuban ballet dancer.
-He danced with the English National Ballet for nine years, five as a principal dancer, before joining The Australian Ballet as a principal artist in January 2008, where he remained until April 2013.
-He joined Cincinnati Ballet as a principal dancer in August 2014 where he remained until the end of that season - May 2015.
-He is currently contracted to Colorado Ballet in Denver as a principal dancer, having commenced in August 2015.
+He danced with the English National Ballet for nine years, five as a principal dancer, before joining The Australian Ballet as a principal artist in January 2008, leaving in 2013 and dancing with Cincinnati Ballet as a principal dancer for one season.
+He then joined Colorado Ballet in Denver as a principal dancer, and retired in April 2023.
+He has been named artistic director of Ballet de Monterrey in Mexico from January 2024.

 Early life and training

 Ramos was born to Juan Ramos Barba and Gisela Fontes Lopez in Camagüey, Cuba.
 He studied dance at the Vocational School of Arts there from 1989, and in 1994 won the gold medal at the Vignale Festival of Dance.
 He was then admitted to study ballet at the Cuban National Ballet School under the direction of Ramona de Sáa, graduating in 1997.